 What does the empirical literature find?

-When focusing on transition countries, the first attempt to document a relationship between income inequality and the relative size of the informal economy was based on estimates of informality calculated by the electricity method for the years 1989 to 1995 in 17 transition economies .
+When focusing on transition countries, the first attempt to document a relationship between income inequality and the relative size of the informal economy was based on estimates of informality calculated by the electricity method for the years 1989–1995 in 17 transition economies .
 This research found a positive correlation between income inequality and the informal economy.
 However, this result has not been corroborated by more recent empirical analyses.
 For example, a statistically insignificant relationship between the size of the informal economy and the Gini coefficient was found using a larger data set of transition countries .
 This study was based on macro-estimates of the informal economy in 25 transition countries during the period 1990−1997, calculated using a “modified” electricity method.
 Inconclusive findings were also obtained using microdata from the Serbian labor market, extracted by the Living Standard Measurement Surveys.
-In this case, it was found that informality played an increasingly important role in explaining earnings inequality in 2007, but not in 2002 .
-Indefinite results on the relationship between informality and inequality were also found in separate panel regressions for 16 transition countries .
-This research concluded that statistical significance and the correlation between informality and inequality depend on the estimation method and the time period considered when determining informality.
-Specifically, informal economy and inequality show a statistically insignificant relationship if the size of the informal economy is estimated by the currency approach, modified electric consumption, or is derived from statistics compiled by national agencies.
-Conversely, if estimates of informality are calculated using the MIMIC approach, then a positive correlation with income inequality occurs.
+In this case, informality played an increasingly important role in explaining earnings inequality in 2007, but not in 2002 .
+Indefinite results on the relationship between informality and inequality were also found in panel regressions for 16 transition countries .
+This research concluded that the statistical significance of the correlation between informality and inequality depended on the estimation method and the time period considered to estimate informality.
+Specifically, informality and inequality showed a statistically insignificant relationship if the size of the informal economy was estimated by the currency approach, modified electric consumption, or was derived from statistics compiled by national agencies.
+Conversely, if estimates of informality were calculated using the MIMIC (“multiple indicators multiple causes”) approach, then a positive correlation with income inequality occurred.
 This evidence concurs with most of the literature, which points out that the correlation (whether it is positive or negative) between inequality and informality is affected by the problems of working with unreliable estimates of the informal economy and the effects of other variables and circumstances , as summarized and developed in the previous paragraph and in Figure 1.

-A recent attempt to rationalize this unstable evidence hypothesizes a non-linear (concave upwards) relationship between inequality and informality .
-This research may indirectly explain the statistically insignificant correlations for transition countries , , .
-The economic intuition is that, on the one hand, in the presence of credit market imperfections and significant entry costs of starting formal business activity, high inequality generates a higher demand for loans.
+Some scholars attempt to rationalize the statistically insignificant correlations for transition countries (e.g. , , ) by hypothesizing a non-linear (concave upwards) relationship between inequality and informality due to credit market imperfections and entry costs .
+The economic intuition is that, on the one hand, in the presence of credit market imperfections and significant entry costs of starting a formal business activity, high inequality generates higher demand for loans.
 Thereby, high inequality increases the financial costs for those who must take on debt to start their activities, assuming that, all other factors being held constant, higher demand for loans increases loan interest rates and transaction costs.
 Accordingly, (very) high inequality increases the informal economy by increasing the financial costs associated with formal business activity.
 On the other hand, extremely low inequality is associated with excessive redistribution and, in turn, an excessive income tax burden.
 Such a high income tax burden makes working in the formal economy less attractive than working in the (untaxed) informal economy (i.e. underground production).
 Accordingly, (very) low inequality resulting from an excessive tax burden on formal business activity increases the extent of the informal economy .